Skip to content →

 NOAH Research Program!

 Since its inception, NOAH has maintained a connection to research.
 Dr. Carl Witkop, one of NOAH’s founders, was a renowned international albinism researcher.
 NOAH has always had a Board of Scientific Advisors, and NOAH’s conferences have included presentations by top scientists in albinism research.
-Although NOAH has regularly shared research information with its community and written letters of support for research grant applications, NOAH has never before–until today–had a formal research program that supports and funds new research in albinism.
+Although NOAH has regularly shared research information with its community and written letters of support for research grant applications, prior to 2021, NOAH didn’t have a formal research program that supported and funded new research in albinism.

 Our Commitment